authgear/authgear-server/docs/specs/rate-limit.md

 ## Configuration

-In general, rate limits are configured using two fields:
+In general, rate limits are configured using 3 fields:
 ```yaml
 verification:
     rate_limits: